-Brix is located just north of Yountville on Highway 29 and is known for their excellent Sunday brunch; they also have one of the best and most extensive wine lists of any Napa Valley based restaurant.
-Guests who dine at Brix may notice a vineyard in the back of the restaurant.
-This 10-acre vineyard (part of their 16-acre property) is appropriately named “Brix Vineyard”, is also owned by the Kelleher’s (acquired in 1993) and was planted to grapes in 1995.
-Once owners of the Oakville Ranch Winery, the Kelleher’s have farmed vineyards for decades.
+Guests who dine at Brix will notice a vineyard in the back of the restaurant.
+This 10-acre vineyard (part of their 17.13-acre property) is appropriately named “Brix Vineyard”, is also owned by the Kelleher’s (acquired in 1993) and was planted to grapes in 1995.
+Grapes from this property are used for both the Kelleher wines and are also sold to local producers.
+And some of its premium vineyard neighbors include those owned by Paradigm Winery, Napa Wine Co and grower Andy Beckstoffer.

 Don Kelleher founded Kelleher Lumber Sales in 1970 in San Rafael.
 The company is now known as Kelleher Corporation with headquarters still in San Rafael along with select distributor offices in parts of California and one location in Hawaii.
-They company has grown into one of the world’s largest businesses to business suppliers of lumber, wood doors and other wood moulding products.
+They company has grown into one of the world’s largest businesses to business suppliers of lumber, wood doors and other wood molding products.
 For more information about this company, visit: www.kelleher.com And in the 1980s Don was a partner in Oakville Ranch Vineyards, part of an ownership group prior to when Bob and Mary Miner purchased the property.

 The inspiration to produce their own commercial wine in part came from the guests of the restaurant.
 Customers would see the pretty vineyards to the west of the restaurant and would often ask if Brix made their own wine.
 For a number of years, the Kelleher’s exclusively sold the fruit from the Brix Vineyard to other area wineries.
 However, acknowledging the quality of wines from wineries using their grapes, and realizing the potential of producing their own wines based on guest inquiries – they produced their first estate wine from the 2002 vintage.